 - The STSM candidate can assist in routine and standardized TXRF measurements (including sample preparation procedure, measurement with Picofox S2 system, spectra evaluation, error analysis and final report preparation) of various medical samples.
-Recommended STSM duration is two weeks (practically second half of 2020).
+Recommended STSM duration is two weeks.
 This possibility is related to the objectives of WG3 group and BIOMEDIAG subgroup.

 - The STSM candidate can visit to laboratory accredited for TXRF analysis of water and soil samples and become familiar with the rules defined in the ISO/IEC 17025:2017 standard “General requirements for the competence of testing and calibration laboratories”.
-Recommended STSM duration is two weeks (practically second half of 2020).
+Recommended STSM duration is two weeks.
 This possibility is related to the objectives of WG2 and WG3 group.